The-Microservice-Dungeon/docs/docs/guideOverview.md

 ## [3.
 Player Basics](/quickGuide/howToBuildAPlayer.md)

 What do I need to know to build a basic Player that interacts with The-Microservice-Dungeon Game.

+## What's next?

+What is the gameloop?

+How does the world look like?

+What schould i know about commands?

+What can I do with my robot?

+What is the economy?